RelationalAI/StaticLint.jl/README.md

+# STATICLINT IS DEPRECATED

+We are now using [ReLint.jl](https://github.com/RelationalAI-oss/ReLint.jl).

 # StaticLint.jl

 StaticLint is a static code analyzer for Julia.
 It searches for patterns in Julia source code, such patterns aiming to indicate issues and deserve to be reported to the end-user.